jakey-wan-kenobi/angular-sass-uirouter-browsersync-seed/README.md

 ### Run the Application

 Instead of http-server used by the original angular-seed, this project uses BrowserSync.
-To start the server and launch your browser, simply use from the project's root:
+To start the server and launch your browser, simply cd to your project's root directory and use:

 ```
 npm start